amulifts/html-tutorial/README.md

 </form>
 ```

 When a user submits the form, the data is sent to the server for processing.
-To specify where the form data should be sent, you can use the `action` attribute of the `<form>` element.
-To specify the HTTP method to use when sending the data, you can use the `method` attribute of the `<form>` element.
+To specify where the form data should be sent, we can use the `action` attribute of the `<form>` element.
+To specify the HTTP method to use when sending the data, we can use the `method` attribute of the `<form>` element.
 The `method` attribute can be set to either `GET` or `POST`.

 The `GET` method is the default method for sending form data, and is typically used for simple forms that don't contain sensitive information.
 With the `GET` method, form data is appended to the URL as query parameters.
-For example, if you have a form with two input fields named **name** and **email**, the form data would be sent to the server as follows:
+For example, if we have a form with two input fields named **name** and **email**, the form data would be sent to the server as follows:

 ```html
 https://amankhadka.com/submit?name=Aman+Khadka&email=amankhadka%40gmail.com